ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/matrix/1-foundations.md

 {{% notice Note%}}
-You can remove the `build` directory at any point without any fear of losing important data, as you can always recreate those files with the above configure and build steps.
+You can remove the `build` directory at any point without any fear of losing important data, as you can always recreate those files with the configure-and-build steps described above.
 {{% /notice %}}

 ## Add the Matrix library foundations

-You will now add the Matrix library foundations: a header file, source code, build instructions, and another example program using the library to check everything is working.
+You will now add the Matrix library foundations: a header file, source code, build instructions, and another example program using the library to check that everything is working.

 The simplest function you can add at this stage is one that will return the